psteinb/performance-by-example/03-plain-threads.md

 >
 > Herb Sutter (Microsoft) once coined the phrase "The free lunch is over!" ([2005](http://www.gotw.ca/publications/concurrency-ddj.htm)) referring to the end of an era where software companies would simply wait for new hardware to be purchased and not bother with accelerating code.
 >
 > Look at the applications that you use every day in your computer.
-Do they use multiple threads?
+Do they use multiple threads or have concurrently running parts?
 If no, why wouldn't they?
+If yes, why can they?

 > ## Parallel Printing {.challenge}
 >
 > Use the implementation of `parallel_difference` and write a function that simply prints the current thread ID to stdout!
 What are your observations if you run the test several times.

-> ## Always measure! {.challenge}
+> ## Continue for Lola {.challenge}
 >
 > When things become performance critical, one should always expose a healthy scepticism towards a gut feeling on how fast/slow an algorithm will run.
-Take the contents of `iot::device_info` and compute the sum of all devices power consumption.
-Compare the runtime to a serial implementation.
+Take the contents of `iot::device_info` and compute the sum of all devices power consumption using a sequential and a parallel algorithm.
+Compare the runtimes!